Daily High to Daily Low: Is It Safe to Buy ICICI Bank Limited (IBN)?

-ICICI Bank Limited (NYSE:IBN) went up by 1.12% from its latest closing price compared to the recent 1-year high of $18.47.
-The company’s stock price has collected 1.57% of gains in the last five trading sessions.
+ICICI Bank Limited (NYSE:IBN) went down by -2.34% from its latest closing price compared to the recent 1-year high of $18.47.
+The company’s stock price has collected -2.52% of loss in the last five trading sessions.
 Barron’s reported on 02/07/21 that India’s Budget Spurs Optimism.
 Why Investors Should Proceed With Caution.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.